Marker Logo

 Topics and series.
 This memorial is listed in this topic list: War, World II.
 In addition, it is included in the Military Order of the Purple Heart series list.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Pvt.
+At least 8 other markers are within walking distance of this marker: Pvt.
 Eugene Tuggle (here, next to this marker); Cpl.
 Henry E. Middlebrooks (here, next to this marker); Cpl.
 John Phillips, Jr. (a few steps from this marker); Cpl.
 Noah W. Barfield (within shouting distance of this marker); Lt.
 Robert W. Duncan (within shouting distance of this marker); 2nd Lt.
 T.I.
 "Billy" Hawkins, Jr. (within shouting distance of this marker); Pvt.
 Lloyd E. Edwards (within shouting distance of this marker); Solomon Street Dental Office (within shouting distance of this marker).
 Touch for a list and map of all markers in Griffin.

-More about this marker.
-Plaque is part of Honor
+More about this memorial.
+Plaque is part

 Paid Advertisement